DiscontinuedUpdate: Reebok Speedlux 3.0

 The Speedlux 2.0 has a standard running shoe length, with a structure that caters to runners with low to moderate foot volumes.
 The toe box and midfoot intend to be snug; thus, wearers who prefer a less tight fit are recommended to go a half-size up.
 Width profiles are available in D – Medium for men’s and B – Medium for women’s.

 A standard blown rubber builds the outsole of the Speedlux 2.0.
-This material is innately durable, thus ensuring sufficient traction on different road-running conditions.
+This material is innately durable just like the outsole of the Nike Pegasus 35, thus ensuring sufficient traction on different road-running conditions.

 The outsole features slots across the forefoot that bring flexibility during the stride.
 Meanwhile, another groove runs through the heel to the forefoot, aiding in smooth transitions and an efficient gait cycle.
 Having all these capabilities, the structure of the outsole enables 70% dynamic biomechanics of the foot.
 It means natural movement is stimulated and there are fewer chances of foot injuries.